-- (ii) comply with all Directions currently in force; and - (iii) monitor for SARS-CoV-2 symptoms; and - (iv) if they are a diagnosed person or someone who has been in close contact with a diagnosed person, comply with the requirements of the Diagnosed Persons and Close Contacts Directions; and - (c) subject to subclause (d), where the person is entering Victoria from an orange zone in any other State, Territory or a Green Zone Country is not a Victorian resident or has been in an orange zone in a State, Territory or a Green Zone Country outside the cross border community area in the 14 days prior to entry to Victoria: - (i) carry, and present on request to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (A) subject to sub-subclauses (B) and (C), photographic personal identification and evidence of the address where the person ordinarily resides (unless the person is under the age of 18); and Example: photographic personal identification includes a driver's licence issued by any State, Territory or Green Zone Country or a passport issued by Australia or a Green Zone Country.
-Evidence of the current address where the person ordinarily resides includes a driver's licence or any other document issued by any State, Territory or Green Zone Country or any municipal district, local government area, unincorporated local government area (not including Lord Howe Island) or local authority, including a rates notice. - (B) if the person is unable to provide photographic personal identification in accordance with sub-subclause (A), 2 forms of documentary evidence satisfactory to the authorised officer, Victoria Police member or Protective Services Officer (or other person under such person's direction) to prove the person's identity (unless the person is under the age of 18); and - Example: documentary evidence includes Medicare card, Australian, State, Territory or Green Zone Country government correspondence, credit card or utility bill. - (C) if the person is unable to provide evidence of the current address where the person ordinarily resides in accordance with subsubclause (A), other documentary evidence satisfactory to the authorised officer, Victoria Police member or Protective Services

-Officer (or other person under such person's direction) of the person's address (unless the person is under the age of 18); and
+- (ii) comply with all Directions currently in force; and - (iii) monitor for SARS-CoV-2 symptoms; and - (iv) if they are a diagnosed person or someone who has been in close contact with a diagnosed person, comply with the requirements of the Diagnosed Persons and Close Contacts Directions; and - (c) subject to subclause (d), where the person is entering Victoria from an orange zone in any other State, Territory or a Green Zone Country is not a Victorian resident or at the time the person enters Victoria, has been in an orange zone in a State, Territory or a Green Zone Country outside the cross border community area at any time after the relevant zone commencement time in the previous 14 days: - (i) carry, and present on request to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (A) subject to sub-subclauses (B) and (C), photographic personal identification and evidence of the address where the person ordinarily resides (unless the person is under the age of 18); and Example: photographic personal identification includes a driver's licence issued by any State, Territory or Green Zone Country or a passport issued by Australia or a Green Zone Country.
+Evidence of the current address where the person ordinarily resides includes a driver's licence or any other document issued by any State, Territory or Green Zone Country or any municipal district, local government area, unincorporated local government area (not including Lord Howe Island) or local authority, including a rates notice. - (B) if the person is unable to provide photographic personal identification in accordance with sub-subclause (A), two forms of documentary evidence satisfactory to the authorised officer, Victoria Police member or Protective Services Officer (or other person under such person's direction) to prove the person's identity (unless the person is under the age of 18); and - Example: documentary evidence includes Medicare card, Australian, State, Territory or Green Zone Country government correspondence, credit card or utility bill. - (C) if the person is unable to provide evidence of the current address where the person ordinarily resides in accordance with sub-subclause (A), other documentary evidence satisfactory to the authorised officer, Victoria Police member or Protective Services Officer (or other person under such person's direction) of the person's address (unless the person is under the age of 18); and negative SARS-CoV-2 test result (whichever is earlier) and not leave the premises except: